rendall/one-page-dungeon-navigator/static/dungeons/ragemist_palace.md

 1. A battered iron gate on the eastern wall.
 2. A rear entrance into the palace.
 A soldier, sitting on the ground.
-3. A strange, made of an unknown material scale mail hovering in the middle of the large chamber.
+3. A strange scale of unknown material mail hovering in the middle of the large chamber.
 4. A corpse of an elf, an unknown potion close to it.
 5. A carpet of death wish hidden in a crevice of the wall.
 6. Some gold and a chainmail in a reinforced chest.